iec2014060/Redash-Project/README.md

 ### Quick Setup For Redash
 1. First install docker on local

-2. Git clone Redash repository using- git clone https://github.com/getredash/redash.git
+2. For Redash Repository and clone it on a local folder.

 3.Go to redash folder by using - /redash